The fastest WebSocket implementation

 In order to try to ensure some level of fairness, all six projects had their files modified to remove writes to stdout, impose optimized builds where applicable and remove SSL or compression configurations.

-The benchmark procedure is quite simple: servers listen to incoming requests on different ports, ws-bench binary is called with all uris and the resulting chart is generated.
+The benchmark procedure is quite simple: servers listen to incoming requests on different ports, the ws-bench binary is called with all uris and the resulting chart is generated.
 In fact, everything is declared in this bash script.

 ChartConnectionsMessagesMemoryfastwebsocketsgorilla/websocketstokio_tungsteniteuWebsocketswebsocketswtx_hyperwtx-_raw_async_stdwtx_raw_tokio